X

 Manish Gupta

-Not only helps that but also helps our tax planning in a way.
+Not only it helps that, but also helps our fixed planning in a way.

 Sajal Kapoor

-Yes, yes, of course, Manisha.
-Now thank you for all the responses.
+Yes, yes, of course, Manish.
+Thank you for all the responses.
 Fingers crossed.
 We look forward to a much positive Q4.
 Thank you.

 Manish Gupta